 (If you are curious about how the ride accomplishes its tremendous speed, read my feature, "How Kingda Ka Works.")
 As it climbs 456 feet, it decelerates and appears to barely have enough oomph to make it over the top.
 In rare instances Kingda Ka and other rocket coasters do, in fact, peter out and slide backwards down the tower.
 The rides are designed to handle the anomaly.

 Kingda Ka then plummets straight down the other side and enters into a 270-degree vertical spiral.
 Racing back to the station, it climbs a relatively puny 129-foot hill for a spurt of airtime.
-No matter how many times I watched the trains cycle through the ride, nothing prepared me for the actual ride.
+No matter how many times you watch the trains cycle through the ride, nothing will prepare you for the actual ride.

 As with most launched coasters, the brakes release just before Kingda takes off and leave the train briefly free-floating in neutral.
 Then, yeeeee-ahhhhhh!, it's impelled with a staggering burst of energy down the track.
 Traveling 128 mph in an open vehicle is an unearthly sensation.